Get ready for the beautiful Amsterdam Light Festival 2025-2026

 Amsterdam Light Festival facts

-• 2024/2025 will see the 13th edition of the Amsterdam Light Festival
+- 2025/2026 the 14th edition of the Amsterdam Light Festival

-• The theme this winter is Rituals
+- The theme this winter is Legacy

-• This year features 27 works of light art
+- This year features 20 works of light art

 Amsterdam Light Festival history

-Ever since 2012, the winters in Amsterdam have been lit up by the bright lights of the Amsterdam Light Festival as well as the yearly Christmas decorations.
-The festival is dedicated to light art, which are installed on and above the Amsterdam canals.
+Ever since 2012, the winters in Amsterdam have been lit up by the bright lights of the Amsterdam Light Festival, as well as the yearly Christmas decorations.
+The festival is dedicated to light art, installed on and above the Amsterdam canals.
 Over the past decade, the various themes of the festival have allowed artists to create artwork which brought contemporary issues to light, surprised, told stories and transformed the urban surroundings of the artwork.

-Amsterdam Light Festival 2024-2025
+Amsterdam Light Festival 2025-2026

 Amsterdam Light Festival canal cruise

-We believe the water route is the most comfortable way to enjoy the light art around Amsterdam.
-The heated boats from LOVERS Canal Cruises have windows all around, so that you can see the art on both sides of the canal.
+However, to get up close as possible, its way better to cruise along the canals on the water.
+Canal boats from LOVERS go past all the artworks, and give you the best view of the entire festival during a comfortable cruise.
+The heated boats have windows all around, so that you can see the art on both sides of the canal.
 The Amsterdam Light Festival canal cruises come with an audio guide in English and Dutch, which will tell you all about the different artworks and the artists.

 Christmas lights and light art